dallinski/codersbracket/2016/README.md

 dallinski251-dallinski300 were submitted using [2015_50.js](./2015_50.js) (using [conference sos stats from 2016](http://www.cbssports.com/collegebasketball/bracketology/conference/rpi/2015-16))

-dallinski301-dallinski350 were submitted using [naive_cinderella.js](./naive_cinderella.js) (see http://www.ncaa.com/news/basketball-men/article/2016-01-30/march-madness-4-essential-ingredients-cinderella-run)
+dallinski301-dallinski350 were submitted using [naive_cinderella.js](./naive_cinderella.js)

-dallinski351-dallinski400 were submitted using [cinderella.js](./cinderella.js) (see http://www.ncaa.com/news/basketball-men/article/2016-01-30/march-madness-4-essential-ingredients-cinderella-run)
+dallinski351-dallinski400 were submitted using [cinderella.js](./cinderella.js)

-dallinski401-dallinski450 were submitted using [graduated_cinderella.js](./graduated_cinderella.js) (see http://www.ncaa.com/news/basketball-men/article/2016-01-30/march-madness-4-essential-ingredients-cinderella-run)
+dallinski401-dallinski450 were submitted using [graduated_cinderella.js](./graduated_cinderella.js)

 dallinski451 was submitted using [true_shooting_percentage.js](./true_shooting_percentage.js) with a shooting tolerance of 0.02